 This year you will begin to specialise.
-Your core courses will include digital systems and embedded computing, electronic circuits, devices and electromagnetics, maths for engineering, energy systems and control, communications systems, and software engineering.
+The modules that you will study are listed below.
 You will enjoy undertaking both discipline-specific and interdisciplinary group projects.
 In recent years students have built, programmed and raced robots in the end of year challenge.
 Assessments in the integrated design project are devised in consultation with our partners in industry, and are presented in an end of term showcase.
 All modules are compulsory.

 - Digital Electronics and Electrical Machines - 20 credits

 - Engineering Mathematics 2 - 20 credits

 - Electronic Circuits and Devices and Electromagnetics - 20 credits

 - Integrated Design Project 2 - 20 credits

 - Microprocessors and Control Systems - 20 credits

 - Communication Systems - 10 credits

 - Multidisciplinary Systems and Software Engineering - 10 credits